MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/README.md

 ## Insights (Power BI)

+These insights serve as the foundation for the logistic regression model, which predicts future churn risks and identifies high-risk customers for proactive retention strategies.

+### Key findings:
 #### 1. Churn Rate is High at 26.54%:
 -  Over the last month, **one in four customers** have left PhoneNow, highlighting a significant churn issue.
 This rate suggests that **customer retention strategies need to be strengthened** to reduce further losses.